North American Numbering Plan: New area codes outside the contiguous United States and Canada

-Telephone number length expansion
+Before 1995, all NANP countries and territories outside the contiguous United States, Alaska, Hawaii and Canada shared area code 809, which was created in 1958 to primarily serve the Caribbean islands, notably Puerto Rico and Bermuda at that time.

+Each of these island nations has since been recognized as a distinct numbering plan area.
+For this, numbering plan area 809 was split several times, and now comprises the Dominican Republic exclusively.

+Bermuda was assigned area code 441 in 1995.

+Puerto Rico was assigned area code 787 in 1996, and was overlaid with area 939.

+The U.S. Virgin Islands was assigned area code 340 in 1997.

+The Northern Marianas was assigned area code 670 in 1997, before which it used country code 670 for IDDD.

+Guam used country code 671 until it was assigned area code 671 in 1997.

+American Samoa used country code 684 before October 1, 2004, when it became reachable with area code 684 in the NANP.

+Sint Maarten had been using country code 599 until September 30, 2011, but was assigned area code 721, upon NANP membership.

+Future numbering plan expansion

-The NANP exhaust analysis estimates that the existing numbering system is sufficient beyond 2049, based on the assumptions that a maximum of 674 NPAs continue to be available, and that on average 3,990 central office codes are needed per year.
+NANP exhaust analyses estimated that the existing numbering system is sufficient beyond 2049, based on the assumptions that a maximum of 674 NPAs continue to be available, and that on average 3,990 central office codes are needed per year.

 In case of exhaustion, various plans are discussed for expanding the numbering plan.
 One option is to add the digit 1 or 0 either at the beginning or at the end of the area code, or prefixing it to the seven-digit subscriber number.
 This would require eleven-digit dialing even for local calls between any two NANP numbers.
 Another proposal introduces the digit 9 into the area code in the format x9xx, so that, for example, San Francisco's 415 would become 4915.
 Other proposals include reallocating blocks of numbers assigned to smaller long-distance carriers or unused reserved services.

 Dialing procedures

 The structure of the North American Numbering Plan permits implementation of local dial plans in each plan area, depending on requirements.
 When multiple NPA codes serve an area in an overlay arrangement, ten-digit (10D) dialing is required.
 Seven-digit (7D) dialing may be permissible in areas with single area codes.
 Depending on the requirement of toll alerting, it may be necessary to prefix a telephone number with 1.
 The NANPA publishes dial plan information for individual area codes.

 The standard dial plans in most cases: